cuchi/website/assets/posts/go-vs-rust.md

 ![Go vs. Rust](https://gist.githubusercontent.com/cuchi/59255d61717e2d469263eb86cf083067/raw/6ef1a42f335022adf481fb84cabc32ac47f18679/go-vs-rust.png)

-This text is about my adventure writing a small CLI application (twice) using two languages a had little experience with.
+This text is about my adventure writing a small CLI application (twice) using two languages I had little experience with.

 If you are eager to jump right into the code and compare it yourself, check it out the [Go source](https://github.com/cuchi/hashtrack/tree/master/cli-go) and